Integrations

 Returns

-A promise which will resolve after verifying whether the secret exists in Qatium’s infrastructure.
-If the secret does not exist or an error raises, false
+A promise that resolves after verifying whether the secret exists in Qatium’s infrastructure.
+If the secret does not exist or an error occurs, false

 will be returned.